-If the PTO has been engaged and it now becomes necessary to engage the fire service pump, follow these steps.
+If the ladder has been placed in operation and it now becomes necessary to engage the fire service pump, follow these steps.

 - 1. Deactivate the High (Fast) Idle Switch at any of the control locations. - 2.
 Engage the fire service pump using the procedures found in the pump operation manual. - 3.
 Place the Transmission Selector in drive. - 4.
 The fire service pump and aerial ladder are now both operational.
 The high idle function is now disabled. - 5.
 Use the fire service pump controller to set the engine speed for required discharge pressure.